-NVIDIA TensorRT™ is a high-performance deep learning inference optimizer and runtime that delivers low latency and high-throughput for deep learning inference applications.
-With TensorRT, you can optimize neural network models, calibrate for lower precision with high accuracy, and finally deploy the models to hyperscale data centers, embedded, or automotive product platforms.
-TensorRT-based applications on GPUs perform up to 100x faster than CPU during inference for models trained in all major frameworks.
+NVIDIA TensorRT™ is a platform for high-performance deep learning inference.
+It includes a deep learning inference optimizer and runtime that delivers low latency and high-throughput for deep learning inference applications.
+TensorRT-based applications perform up to 40x faster than CPU-only platforms during inference.
+With TensorRT, you can optimize neural network models trained in all major frameworks, calibrate for lower precision with high accuracy, and finally deploy to hyperscale data centers, embedded, or automotive product platforms.

 You can import trained models from every deep learning framework into TensorRT.
-After applying optimizations, TensorRT selects platform specific kernels to maximize performance on Tesla GPUs in the datacenter, Jetson embedded platforms, and NVIDIA DRIVE autonomous driving platforms.
-NVIDIA recommends Tesla V100, P100, P4, and P40 GPUs for production deployment.
+After applying optimizations, TensorRT selects platform specific kernels to maximize performance on Tesla GPUs in the data center, Jetson embedded platforms, and NVIDIA DRIVE autonomous driving platforms.

 With TensorRT developers can focus on creating novel AI-powered applications rather than performance tuning for inference deployment.